Investing in the stock market can be an excellent way to grow long-term wealth.

 How to Buy Stocks or Stock Funds

-You can’t buy stocks at the store.
-Stocks and stock funds can only be purchased and sold through licensed brokerages.
+You can’t purchase stocks at the store.
+Stocks and stock funds can only be bought and sold through licensed brokerages.

 There are a few investing (brokerage) platforms you could use to invest: